 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 During the pandemic, many people shifted their credit card strategy from earning travel rewards to earning cash back, since having cash in your pocket can sometimes be a better option than earning travel rewards for an unknown time in the future.
-Plus, picking a credit card to maximize your grocery purchases is always important, even as restaurants begin reopening across the country.
+Plus, picking a credit card to maximize your grocery purchases is always important, even as restaurants are now widely open across the country.

 This is where the American Express Blue Cash credit cards come into play.
-But with two different versions of the card, which one is right for you?
+But with two different versions of the card — the Blue Cash Preferred® Card from American Express and the Blue Cash Everyday® Card from American Express — which one is right for you?
 Since there isn’t a one-size-fits-all when it comes to credit cards, we’ve broken down the pros and cons of both cards, including the welcome bonuses, the cash you’ll earn in each card’s bonus categories and other perks to help you determine which card best fits your spending habits.

 Amex Blue Cash credit cards